 right middle lobe

-parietal pleura, intrapleural space, visceral pleura
+parietal pleura, intrapleural space, and visceral pleura

 from outermost to innermost, the three tissues around the lungs are: